Image optimization cost: self-hosted vs CDN (2026)

 The crossover point depends on your image request volume:

-At 10 million monthly requests, the CDN bill reaches $3,500/month — over 30x the self-hosted cost.
+At 10 million monthly requests, the CDN bill reaches $3,500/month — roughly 25-30x the self-hosted cost.
 And unlike CDN pricing, the self-hosted cost does not change with traffic volume.
-A second server for redundancy doubles the cost to $218/month, still a fraction of CDN pricing at scale.
+A second server for redundancy adds only another VM — the license is per site, so the software line does not double — bringing the total to roughly $139-199/month, still a fraction of CDN pricing at scale.

 Hidden costs of third-party services